 So, what does this research tell us that employers need to do?
 Here are some tips:

-1) Get to know your demographics – look into the needs and concerns of your target groups, what stops them applying to you?
+1) Get to know your target demographic – look into the needs and concerns of your target demographic groups; what stops them applying to you?

-2) Audit your materials – evaluate how your messages encourage or discourage your target groups.
+2) Audit your materials – evaluate how your messages encourage or discourage your target groups; think also about how values can be explicit, clearly affirmed and congruent with your target group.

 3) Test out your recruitment pack – anyone can run and a/b test to see which messages drive the most interest.

-4) Get feedback – feedback fuels improvement, so make sure you are getting data in ways that you can make step-by-step changes to your recruitment activities.
+4) Get feedback – feedback fuels improvement, so make sure you are getting data in ways that can enable you to make step-by-step changes to your recruitment activities.

 If you invest in these activities, use some social psychology, and make some changes to your outreach and marketing you may even save some money.
 Reaching the human capital in the labour force that you need pays big dividends in the longer-term.
 Also you can avoid expensive recruitments that don’t deliver the workforce talent and diversity that you need.

-More details on the study are here: Linos E, Reinhard J, Ruda S. Levelling the playing field in police recruitment: Evidence from a field experiment on test performance.
+More details on the study from 2017 are here: Linos E, Reinhard J, Ruda S. Levelling the playing field in police recruitment: Evidence from a field experiment on test performance.
 Public Admin.
 2017;95:943–956. https://www.bi.team/publications/levelling-the-playing-field-in-police-recruitment-evidence-from-a-field-experiment-on-test-performance/

 More on the behavioural insights team’s work with CIPD here, plus a link to the team’s main website: https://www.cipd.co.uk/knowledge/culture/behaviour https://www.bi.team/